ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 \*Two of the green lights turned blue in the corner of her HUD indicating casualties\*

 Looks like I'm on the clock.
-Both injured callsigns are new, came in on the last reinforcement rotation.
+Both injured callsigns —Emyatta six, and Raetera eight— are new; came in on the last reinforcement rotation.
 Powering up position translator, I see a good spot with rock cover.
 Close to one of the injuries; close my eyes, relax, it'll be quick, _BLAAPBANGannggang_.
 Few things are louder, or brighter than a position translation by a standard issue, exa'legionate, location projector.

 Opening my eyes; stowing my carbine; some more nausea —different than before; also something I've experienced a thousand times.
-Wait till I can feel the ground under my feet...ok heading to the injured trooper \*one of the blue dots in her HUD starts blinking\*; Other casualty is getting taken care of, one less injured on the field.
+Wait till I can feel the ground under my feet...ok heading to the injured trooper \*one of the blue dots in her HUD starts blinking\*; Raetera eight is getting taken care of, one less injured on the field.

 There's my injured trooper, under plenty of cover, starting vital and data download, starting medical scan, checking-in her injury.